ovh/docs/pages/cloud/vps/vps-faq/guide.en-gb.md

 - **VPS Starter**: entry-level server to test our solution (with a Linux distribution only, no web hosting control panel).
 - **VPS Value, Essential and Comfort**: ideal for hosting websites, e-commerce services or monitoring systems.
 - **VPS Elite**: adapted for e-commerce websites and applications that require more CPU and memory resources.
 - **VPS Limited Edition** (Limited quantities): this VPS solution offers increased performance, which is a major advantage when it comes to hosting complex websites, resource-intensive applications, and even game servers.
-Their quantity is limited until stocks are exhausted.
+This offer is limited and only valid until stocks run out.

 > [!primary]
-> For technical reasons, it is not possible to migrate a VPS model to another model.
+> You can upgrade a Limited Edition VPS to another VPS from the same range, but for technical reasons, you cannot upgrade a Limited Edition VPS to a VPS from another range (Starter, Value, Essential or Comfort).

 ### Who can use a VPS?